myrne/faithful/README.md

 * In contrast to the implementation of `faithful.reduce` shown above, here the iterator gets passed on unchanged to `faithful.each`.
 * `handleResult` takes a second argument `index`, which is the array index for the value that resulted in the current result.
 Here, the index is used to look up the original input value for the index, and set that as `foundValue`.
 * When you provide a `stopEarly` function, you can cause the processing to stop before it would otherwise have.
 Here, we're done as soon as we've found a value.
 Noe that in case of `each`, the iterator will already have been called with all the values in the array, so only processing of results will stop.
 In case of `eachSeries`, it will prevent any further calls to `iterator`.

-### Use with caution

-The specifics of the `options` object may well change in the future.
-However, I think it's too useful not to share.

 ## Credits